Dikachi-Dev/Dikachi-Dev/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Work Space For Handy men
 - 🌱 I’m currently learning ...
+Clean Architecture
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+WhatsApp and IMessage +234 8073702017 / mail onyedikachiosuigwe@gmail.com
 - 😄 Pronouns: ...
+He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I love football but can't play 😂.
+I am a liverpool fan -->
--->
 - Who is Dikachi 🤷‍♂️:

-A decent programmer with strong problem-solving skills and over 3 years experience in software development and software installation.
+A decent programmer with strong problem-solving skills and over 2 years experience in software development and software installation.
 Organized with constant hunger to learn and improve, to ensure constant development and efficiency.

-- 🌱 I’m currently working on improving my problem solving skills and just learning.
+- 🔭 I’m currently working on ...
+Work Space For Handy men

-- 💬 Ask me about anything if i don't have the answer at the moment i will get point you in the right direction 😊
-- 📫 You can email me on  this address : onyedikachiosuigwe@gmail.com  or Call or Message my number : +2348073702017.
+- 🌱 I’m currently learning ...
+Clean Architecture
+- 📫 How to reach me: ...
+WhatsApp and IMessage +234 8073702017 / mail onyedikachiosuigwe@gmail.com
-- 😄 My Pronoun: He
+- 😄 Pronouns: ...
+He
+- ⚡ Fun fact: ...I love football but can't play 😂.
+I am a liverpool fan